ncatlab/nlab-content/pages/4/9/9/3/23994/content.md

 <img src="/nlab/files/FuncApOnIds-230119b.jpg" width="700">

-### As the non-dependent version of the dependent function application to identifications
+### Relation to dependent function application to identifications

 The function application to identifications is a special case of the [[dependent function application to identifications]] for which the type family $x:A \vdash B$ is a constant type family, and thus the [[dependent identity type]] $f(a) =_B^p f(b)$ doesn't depend on the path $p:a =_A b$ and is thus a normal identity type $f(a) =_B f(b)$.